 Uddhav Thackeray tells PM to decide on lockdown 'with caution'

-New Delhi, May 11: Maharashtra chief minister Uddhav Thackeray told Prime minister Narendra Modi in the virtual meeting on Monday to decide on the future plan of action on the coronavirus lockdown "with caution".
+New Delhi, May 11: Maharashtra Chief Minister Uddhav Thackeray told Prime minister Narendra Modi in the virtual meeting on Monday to decide on the future plan of action on the coronavirus lockdown "with caution".

 "We seek loan for farmers to tide over the situation.
-Migrant workers are leaving our State, it is important that they do not carry this virus back to their homes," the chief minister said.
+Migrant workers are leaving our State, it is important that they do not carry this virus back to their homes," the Chief Minister said.

 Fake: Govt not mulling religion based mapping of coronavirus